practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 > [!NOTE]
 > It's easy to struggle with building and installing Mercury.
 Starting all over is the key.

 For example, I noticed a warning with _csc_ at the _./configure ..._ command.
-So, I deleted the whole directory with: _sudo rm -rf /usr/local/bin/csc_, which was used by CHICKEN Scheme. _csc_ is assumed to be for Microsofts's C# by Mercury.
+So, I deleted the whole directory with: _$ sudo rm -rf /usr/local/bin/csc_, which was used by CHICKEN Scheme. _csc_ is assumed to be for Microsofts's C# by Mercury.
 This shouldn't be related to installation problems, but who knows.

 Then, I noticed a problem with building the Mercury documentation.
 I re-installed _texinfo_ and additionally installed _texlive_.
 Also this shouldn't be related to installation problems, but who knows.